Tellertomate/Roomlogin/README.md

 ```
 cd server
 ```
-- Edit chipsync.py and fill out the host's, password's etc.
+- Edit chipsync.py and fill out the host's, password's etc. AND THE ROOMID!
 ```
 sudo nano chipsync.py
 ```